Oregon State University: International partnerships

 Oregon State has varied and numerous partnership agreements with international institutions, including James Cook University in Australia, the University of Forestry in Bulgaria, Lincoln University in New Zealand and India's Gokula Education Foundation.

-Academic profile
+Academics

-Admissions
+Undergraduate admissions

-Admission to Oregon State is rated "selective" by U.S. News & World Report.
-The total student enrollment for the 2021–2022 academic term was 33,193, the largest of any university in Oregon.
+Undergraduate admission to Oregon State is rated "selective" by U.S. News & World Report.
+OSU is the largest university in the state and set a new record for enrollment in 2023.
+Close to 37,000 students attended the university during the year - the most for any Oregon university on record.

 For fall 2015, OSU received 14,058 freshman applications; 11,016 were admitted (78.4%) and 3,593 enrolled.
+Fall of 2022 brought in the largest freshman class the university had seen, with 7,146 new students.
 The average high school grade point average (GPA) of the enrolled freshmen was 3.58, while the middle 50% range of SAT scores were 480-610 for critical reading, 490-630 for math, and 470-590 for writing.
 The middle 50% range of the ACT Composite score was 21–28.

 Teaching

 OSU has more majors, minors and special programs than any other university or college in Oregon.